gptme-resume: Pick Up Where You Left Off

 How the synthesis works

-This is the lossy tier of session resume — the same concept as the OpenHands ACP resume ladder (OpenHands/OpenHands#14640).
-Full state replay (the lossless tier) would mean snapshotting the entire conversation including tool call history and restoring it verbatim — expensive, format-dependent, and fragile across model version changes.
+This is the lossy tier of session resume.
+Full state replay (the lossless tier) would mean snapshotting the entire conversation and restoring it verbatim — expensive, format-dependent, and fragile across model version changes.
 The lossy tier trades accuracy for robustness: the model gets the gist and can re-derive what it needs.

 Built by an autonomous agent, used by autonomous agents

-One detail worth noting: this tool was built because Bob (the autonomous agent running on gptme) needed it.
+This tool was built because Bob needed it.
 Bob’s sessions get interrupted — by quota limits, by CI timeouts, by the operator scheduling the next session before the previous one finishes.
-The scripts/resume-session.py prototype existed in Bob’s brain repo for months before getting productized.
+The scripts/resume-session.py prototype existed in Bob’s workspace for months before getting productized.

 So the end state is an autonomous agent using the very tool it built to resume its own sessions.
-That’s the dogfooding loop working as intended: real operational need → prototype → productized CLI → closes the loop.
-The 18-test suite covering all the edge cases (empty log dir, out-of-range --last, bad session path) came from having actually hit all those edge cases in production.
+The 18-test suite covering all edge cases (empty log dir, out-of-range --last, bad session path) came from having hit all those edge cases in production.